US Stock Market Closes Lower - UrduPoint

 US Stock Market Closes Lower

-New York, , (UrduPoint / Pakistan Point News - 19th Jan, 2023 ) :The US stock market indexes recorded a decline after the closing of the trading session on the New York Stock Exchange.
+New York, (UrduPoint / Pakistan Point News - 20th Jan, 2023 ) :The US stock market indexes recorded a decrease today, after the closing of the trading session on the New York Stock Exchange.